 Something interesting happened on February 1st. in the incredibly exciting realm of online backups.
 Let’s just address one thing first: backups.
-Please make backups and regularly.
+Please make backups and make them regularly.
 Even better, have an onsite and an offsite backup.
 For me, offsite used to mean burning to DVD-R and shipping to the parents, nine time zones away, and thus preserving all my family’s pictures, video and a few other bits in case something Bad (™) happened.

 Initially I went with JungleDisk/Amazon S3 for this, but in November 2009 shifted to Mozy – unlimited backup for 5USD a month which made more sense for me and meant I could also backup all the .dv videos and music, then about 140GB in total, now about 175GB.